Cystoderma and Cystodermella - click to expand

 'Cystoderma'

-gruberianum - This small (<3cm) clay-brown capped mushroom is found
+gruberianum OR - This small (<3cm) clay-brown capped mushroom is found

 on Doug fir logs instead of on the ground, has a conic cap, and